What Keeps Birds Out of Your Yard

 4. Noise

 Birds use their keen hearing to listen for threats, warnings and other communication.
 If your yard has unusual or overwhelming noises, birds won’t be comfortable nearby.
 Unexpected noises such as wind chimes could spook wary birds, or the sudden roar of an air conditioning unit turning on could cause birds to leave abruptly.
-Even music filtering through an open window or that teenage band practice in the garage can discourage birds.
+Even music filtering through an open window or teenage band practice in the garage can discourage birds.
 Minimize audible disturbances by setting up the most bird-friendly spaces in quieter parts of the yard; consider closing windows near feeders and relocating wind chimes.

 5. Moving Decorations